goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/planning/write-plans.md

 - Scope out any existing **templates or examples** of protocols from the type of study you'll be conducting (e.g. protocols.io and university guidance).

+{% include alert.html text="**What information would you include in the study protocol and data management plan for your project?**" align="center" color="success" %}

 {% capture additional_resources_2 %}
 - [Benefits of published protocols according to a major scientific publisher](https://plos.org/protocols/)
 - [UoE information on protocols.io](https://digitalresearchservices.ed.ac.uk/resources/protocols.io) (please note: as of 2025, the University no longer subscribes to the premium plan, but you can use the basic functionalities)